lndgalante/solutils/README.md

 ##### useTransferSplTokens()

 Use this hook to transfer any SPL tokens, by defining only the token symbol or token mint address, from the connected wallet to a specific address.
-It also can return the transaction gas fee, which can be enabled at the 4th parameter with a `true` flag
+It also can return the transaction gas fee, which can be enabled at the 4th parameter with a `true` flag.

+Current official SPL tokens supported:

+- USDC
+- USDT

 _Example_